hackzzdogs1337/Devsecops/README.md

 # Devsecops
-Just  a python application for devsecops simulation
+Just a python application for devsecops simulation It'll be more than a just python application : )